Site Section Links

 How would you like to get used to referring to the current year as 1287 AD?

-BUT, even even if you consider this to be true and that the paddings took place in the first millennium, does it make any real difference?
-Well, for one thing, it destroys the credibility of any "Christian" chronological prophetic schemes applying to our time.
+BUT, even if you consider this to be true and that the padding took place in the first millennium, does it make any real difference?
+Well, for one thing, it destroys the credibility of any "Christian" or Biblical chronological prophetic schemes applying to our time.
 And it is a remarkable reminder that often we don't know what we think we know when we have JUST consented to know.

 Maybe it is time to get used to the idea that the really solid ground is internal, and relates to our intrinsic rationality, logic, reason, our built in epistemological and metaphysical principles.

-* B.C.E. stands for Before Christian Era, and C.E. for Christian Era, the time after the birth of Christ.
+* BCE stands for Before Christian Era, and CE for Christian Era and is roughly comparable to the AD designation, the time after the birth of Christ.